angelyna/mongoHeadlines/README.md

 * [request NPM Package](https://www.npmjs.com/package/request)

 Run `npm init`.
-When finished, install and save these npm packages.
+When finished, install and save the npm packages (refer to the npm packages listed above).
 This shall return the PORT: 3000.
 Then, run the app in your local browser @ http://localhost:3000/ .
 Alternatively, access this app in Heroku @
 [headlinesBankofCanada](https://headlinesbankofcanada.herokuapp.com/)